-11) Although Figure 13 is from a 2008-and-newer KLR installation, the concept is identical for your earlier model KLR.
-Figure 13 also brings one other subject up: the bottom of the Thermo-Bob 2 has been clearanced to provide access to the spark plug drain hole.
+11) Figure 13 brings up one other subject: the bottom of the Thermo-Bob 2 has been clearanced to provide access to the spark plug drain hole.
 This factory hole allows drainage for any liquids that splash into the area surrounding the spark plug.
 Since many owners use this hole to propel compressed air UP the passage prior to a spark plug change, the Thermo-Bob 2 has been clearanced in this area to maintain this capability.